Homicide (Canadian law): First degree murder

-In any case, the accused must have one of the intents for murder described in the section above.
+It must also be the case that their actions be a "substantial" — rather than a merely "significant" —contributing cause to the death.

-Second-degree murder
+Second degree murder

-Second-degree murder includes any murder, as defined in the section above, that does not meet the definition of first-degree murder.
+Second degree murder includes any murder, as defined in the section above, that does not meet the definition of first degree murder.

 Infanticide

 Infanticide is the killing of a newly-born child by its mother where the mother's mind was disturbed as a result of giving birth or of consequent lactation.

 Manslaughter

 A culpable homicide which is not murder or infanticide is manslaughter.

 Penalties

 The mandatory sentence for any adult convicted of murder in Canada is a life sentence, with various time periods before a person may apply for parole.
 However the ability to apply for parole does not mean parole is guaranteed.
-This sentencing regime does not apply to youths unless they're sentenced as adults.
+This sentencing regime does not apply to youths unless they are sentenced as adults.
 A youth can, but is not required to, receive an adult sentence if they were at least 14 years of age at the time of the offence.

 In 2011, an amendment to the Criminal Code was passed to allow for consecutive periods of parole ineligibility for multiple murder offences.
 It gave courts the authority, but not the obligation, to order life sentences be served consecutively instead of concurrently, in effect allowing for the parole ineligibility periods of multiple murders to be stacked together.
 The provision was however struck down by the Supreme Court in R v Bissonnette.

 For offences committed prior to December 2, 2011, someone guilty of a single murder could have their non-parole period reduced to no less than 15 years under the Faint hope clause.
 However, this provision is not available for offences committed after that date.

-In cases of second-degree murder and within the parameters set under the law, the sentencing judge has the discretion to set the date for parole eligibility after considering recommendations from both the Crown and the defense, as well as any recommendation that a jury in the case may choose to make.
+In cases of second-degree murder and within the parameters set under the law, the sentencing judge has the discretion to set the date for parole eligibility after considering recommendations from both the Crown and the defence, as well as any recommendation that a jury in the case may choose to make.